What is Christian Spiritual Formation

 liturgical ‘parts’, even in non-liturgical churches.
 Everyone learns quickly when the pastor wants you to say ‘Amen!’

-What would a process look like in general at a minimum?
+What would the Spiritual Formation process look like in general at a minimum?

 Christian formation must first entail a conversion, faith in Christ and Baptismal teaching.